Superbug gonorrhoea spreading across Europe

 It is one of the most common sexually transmitted diseases in the world and is most prevalent in South and Southeast Asia and sub-Saharan Africa.

-In the United States alone, the number of cases is estimated at about 700,000 a year, according to the Centers for Disease Control and Prevention CDC.L.
+In the United States alone, the number of cases is estimated at about 700,000 a year, according to the Centers for Disease Control and Prevention (CDC).

 The emergence of drug-resistant gonorrhoea is caused by unregulated access to and overuse of antibiotics, which help fuel genetic mutations within the bacteria.